yiyus/lma/README.md

 * `Callback`: Callback function (default `⊢`)
 * `Eval`: Evaluation function

 The evaluation function `Eval` must return either the residuals and the Jacobian for the given set of solution parameters, or only the residuals.
-Whenever the residual and Jacobian need to be evaluated, the function `Eval` will be called with trial parameters as right argument and left argument `X`, if given (`Eval` will be called monadically if the derived function `f LMA` is called monadically). `Eval` must return either a two elements vector with the residuals in the first element and the Jacobian in the second one, or a vector of residuals, enclosed if they are not simple scalars.
+Whenever the residual and Jacobian need to be evaluated, the function `Eval` will be called with solution parameters as right argument and left argument `X`, if given (`Eval` will be called monadically if the derived function `f LMA` is called monadically). `Eval` must return either a two elements vector with the residuals in the first element and the Jacobian in the second one, or a vector of residuals, enclosed if they are not simple scalars.
 If a Jacobian is not returned, a numerical estimation is calculated evaluating the residual function after applying small perturbations to the parameters (as defined by `pert`).

 The function selected by the option `loss` is used to calculate the loss from the residuals and scaling factor.
 If a function is provided by the user, it must be a dyadic function which returns the loss values and weights when given the residuals as right argument and scaling factor as left argument.